testdasi/openvpn-sora-base/README.md

-# openvpn-sora-base
+# openvpn-the-one-docker-base
-Base image for openvpn-sora
+Base image for openvpn-the-one-docker